mahreenq/mlb-stats/README.md

 React App - Web application displaying MLB teams, rosters and player statistics.

-##ASK
+## ASK
 Build a web application which displays MLB team rosters and player statistics.
 Application should include:
-⋅⋅*A page/view listing all MLB teams
+* A page/view listing all MLB teams
-⋅⋅*A page/view for each team showing the players on their roster ⋅⋅*A page/view for each player displaying some biographical information (name, age, height, weight, etc.) and tables of the player’s seasonal batting and/or pitching statistics
+* A page/view for each team showing the players on their roster
+* A page/view for each player displaying some biographical information (name, age, height, weight, etc.) and tables of the player’s seasonal batting and/or pitching statistics

-##FINISHED PRODUCT
+## FINISHED PRODUCT
 The web application was built using [Create React App](https://github.com/facebook/create-react-app).
 Data is grabbed from the [MLB StatsAPI](https://statsapi.mlb.com) using axios.
 Some React components are displayed using [Material-UI](https://material-ui.com/).
 Media Queries are added to make pages responsive for mobile, tablet and desktop views.

 <img alt="Home page on Desktop View" src="./screenshots/home.png" width="70%">